oesteban/hcph-sops/docs/data-collection/participant-prep.md

 Please note that some of the images used in this section are sourced from the [Eye Tracker Instruction Manual](../assets/files/EL1000Plus_UserManual_1.0.20_GOP.pdf).

-!!! warning "To ensure accurate performance and prevent minor drifts in the pupil and CR thresholds, perform the ET Setup 10-15 minutes after powering the ET on."
+!!! warning "To ensure accurate performance and prevent minor drifts in the pupil and corneal reflection (CR) thresholds, perform the ET Setup 10-15 minutes after powering the ET on."

-- [ ] Open the PCT experiment in *Psychopy* (`task-pct_bold.psyexp` file).
+- [ ] Open the QCT experiment in *Psychopy* (`task-qct_bold.psyexp` file).
     - [ ] Run the experiment by pressing the green play button.
     - [ ] Press enter to begin the *camera setup mode*.
     - [ ] The camera setup mode contains a view of one eye, and you can switch that view between two modes: one is the field-of-view of the ET, the second is an automatic zoom on the eye itself (or a random part if the eye is not visible).